 With the new patronage pay system, which DoD calls "pay for performance," the amount of a worker's salary will depend almost completely on the personal judgment of his or her manager.
 This system will force workers to compete with one another for pay raises, which will destroy teamwork, increase conflict among employees, and reward short-term outcomes.
 There is no guarantee that even the best workers will receive a pay raise or that the pay offered will be fair or competitive.
-This system in which workers are afraid to speak out about harassment, violations of the law, and workplace safety problems.
+This system will create a situation in which workers are in conflict with one another and afraid to speak out about harassment, violations of the law, and workplace safety problems.
 Furthermore, there will be no impartial appeal system to assure that everyone is treated fairly.